 - 1. From the navigation menu, navigate to Automate infrastructure >Bare metal assets. - 2.
-On the Bare metal assets page, Click Create bare metal asset - 3.
-Enter a name for your asset that identifies it when you create a cluster.
-Tip:: You can view theyaml content updates as you enter the information in the console by setting the YAML switch to ON. - Enter the namespace where you want to create the bare metal asset.
+On the Bare metal assets page, ClickCreate bare metal asset - 3.
+Enter a name for your asset that identifies it when you create a cluster. - Enter the namespace where you want to create the bare metal asset.
 Note: The bare metal asset, managed bare metal cluster, and its related secret must be in the same namespace.